lukaszraczylo/traefikoidc/README.md

 ## Traefik OIDC middleware

-WIP warning!
-This middleware is under active development.
+This middleware is under active development - things should NOT break, but they might.

-This middleware is supposed to replace the need for the forward-auth and oauth2-proxy when using traefik as a reverse proxy.
+This middleware is supposed to replace the need for the forward-auth and oauth2-proxy when using traefik as a reverse proxy to support the OIDC authentication.

 ### Configuration options